 restraint on one or more occasions.

-(7) "Order of protection" means an emergency order, interim order or
+(7) "Order of protection" means an order, granted

 (i) knowing or reckless use of physical force,